tendermint/startport/docs/cli/index.md

 ```
   -h, --help            help for map
+      --index strings   fields that index the value (default [index])
       --module string   Module to add into.
 Default is app's main module
       --no-message      Disable CRUD interaction messages scaffolding
   -p, --path string     path of the app
+      --signer string   Label for the message signer (default: creator)
 ```

 **SEE ALSO**